Do you want to know how to go super Saiyan?

 Of course, some things can't entirely be done in real life, but we do see Goku often performing training sets that you can adjust for your workouts.

-We have split the workout routine we often see the Dragon Ball characters doing into three types: gravity training, weight training, and MMA/yoga.
+We have split the workout routine we often see the Dragon Ball characters doing into three types: gravity training, weight training, MMA and

 Remember that the cast of Dragon Ball consists of aliens - their workout routines are insane and not the most realistic for humans to copy exactly for a perfect physique.